 To identify gene functions associated with anhydrobiosis, we explored differential gene expression in both species in fully hydrated and post-desiccation samples from both species.
 We compared single individual RNA-Seq of H. dujardini undergoing anhydrobiosis [42] with new data for R. varieornatus induced to enter anhydrobiosis in two ways: slow desiccation (~24 h) and fast desiccation (~30 min).
 Successful anhydrobiosis was assumed when >90% of the samples prepared in the same chamber recovered after rehydration.
 Many more genes were differentially upregulated by entry into anhydrobiosis in H. dujardini (1,422 genes, 7.1%) than in R. varieornatus (fast desiccation: 64 genes, 0.5%; slow desiccation: 307 genes, 2.2%) (Supplementary Data File S6).
-The fold change distribution of the whole transcriptome of H. dujardini (mean 8.33, median 0.910±69.90 SD) was significantly broader than those of both fast (0.67, 0.4758±2.25) and slow (0.77, 0.6547±0.79) desiccation R. varieornatus (U-test, p-value <0.001) (Figure 3B).
+The fold change distribution of the whole transcriptome of H. dujardini (mean 8.33, median 0.91±69.90 SD) was significantly broader than those of both fast (0.67, 0.48±2.25) and slow (0.77, 0.65±0.79) desiccation R. varieornatus (U-test, p-value <0.001) (Figure 3B).

-We explored the sizes of gene families with functions associated with anhydrobiosis (Supplementary Data S7).
+For the loci differentially expressed in anhydrobiosis (Supplementary Data S7), we investigated their membership of gene families with elevated numbers in tardigrades and functional annotations associated with anhydrobiosis.
 Proteins with functions related to protection from oxidants, such as SOD and peroxiredoxin, were found to have been extensively duplicated in tardigrades.
 In addition, the mitochondrial chaperone (BSC1), osmotic stress related transcription factor NFAT5, and apoptosis related gene PARP families were expanded in tardigrades.
 Chaperones were extensively expanded in H. dujardini (HSP70, DnaK, and DnaJ subfamily C-5, C-13, B-12), and the DnaJ subfamily B3, B-8 was expanded in R. varieornatus.
-In H. dujardini, we found five copies of DNA repair endonuclease XPF, which functions in the nucleotide-excision repair pathway, and, in R. varieornatus, four copies of the double-stranded break repair protein MRE11 (as reported previously [22]) and additional copies of DNA ligase 4, from the non-homologous end joining pathway.
+In H. dujardini, we found five copies of DNA repair endonuclease XPF, which functions in the nucleotide-excision repair pathway, and, in R. varieornatus, four copies of the double-stranded break repair protein MRE11 (as reported previously [22]) and additional copies of DNA ligase 4, from the non-homologous end-joining pathway.
 In both R. varieornatus [22] and H. dujardini some of the genes with anhydrobiosis-related function appear to have been acquired through HGT.
-All copies of catalase were high-confidence HGTs.
-R. varieornatus had eleven copies of trehalase (nine trehalases and two acid trehalase-like proteins).
-While H. dujardini did not have an orthologue of trehalose-6-phosphatase synthase (TPS), a gene required for trehalose synthesis, R. varieornatus had a HGT-derived TPS (Supplementary Figure S6).
-The ascorbate synthesis pathway appears to have been acquired through HGT in H. dujardini, and a horizontally acquired L-gulonolactone oxidase was identified in R. varieornatus (Supplementary Figure S6).
+All copies of catalase were high-confidence HGTs, and one copy was differentially expressed during H. dujardini anhydrobiosis (expression rises from 0 TPM to 27.5 TPM during slow dehydration in H. dujardini).
+R. varieornatus had eleven trehalase loci (nine trehalases and two acid trehalase-like proteins).
+While H. dujardini did not have an orthologue of trehalose-6-phosphatase synthase (TPS), a gene required for trehalose synthesis, R. varieornatus had a HGT-derived TPS (Supplementary Figure S5).
+Previous studies in Milnesium tardigradum have shown that trehalose does not accumulate during anhydrobiosis, and this is supported by the low expression of the R. varieornatus TPS gene (10-20 TPM in active and tun states).
+We note that the R. varieornatus TPS had highest similarity to TPS from bacterial species in Bacteriodetes, including Chitinophaga, which was one of the contaminating organisms in the Boothby et al. dataset.
+The R. varieornatus locus contains spliceosomal introns that do not shatter the TPS protein sequence, and is surrounded by metazoan-affinity loci.
+The ascorbate synthesis pathway appears to have been acquired through HGT in H. dujardini, and a horizontally acquired L-gulonolactone oxidase was identified in R. varieornatus (Supplementary Figure S5).